OlivierMounicq/CSharpNotes/Memory-Management/02-Garbage-Collector.md

 - the managed heap __SOH__ (Small Object Heap) : generations G0 and G1
 - the managed heap __LOH__ (Large Object Heap) : the generation G2

+#### Garbage collector triggering

+There are different thresholds which are triggering the garbage collector:
+- Gen0 hits ~ 256 K
+- Gen1 hits ~ 2 MB (at this point, the GC collects Gen0 and Gen1)
+- Gen2 hits ~ 10 MB (at this point, the GC collects Gen0, Gen1 and Gen2)